 Counsel mothers who admit to occasional or rare use to avoid further use or reduce their use as much as possible while breastfeeding, advise them as to its possible long-term neurobehavioral effects, and instruct them to avoid direct exposure of the infant to marijuana and its smoke.

-However Dr Jack Newman, Canadian paediatrician and breastfeeding expert is less cautious for occasional use and says:
+Dr Jack Newman, Canadian paediatrician and breastfeeding expert writes:

 If a mother is using marijuana occasionally, and is capable of taking good care of the baby, there is no reason to advise formula.
 There is no evidence that the small amounts present in the milk will harm the baby.